 Raspberry Pi computers are incredibly imaginative devices for people who like tinkering with electronics, and like work on small projects.
 We know that there is a lot you can do with these small and cheap computers.
 You can use them as retro emulators, add a screen and use it as a small display, and much more.
 The possibilities appear to be near limitless.

-This is mostly because everyone has different use cases, and not all cases will work with every specific situation.
+This is mostly because everyone has different use of Raspberry Pi 4 cases, and not all cases will work with every specific situation.
 However, if you know what you’re looking it’s not hard to track down the right cases.
 Here are some of our personal favorites when it comes to Raspberry Pi cases.
-Note that we’re only looking at Raspberry Pi 4 cases in this guide, not other models.
+Note that we’re only looking at the best raspberry pi 4 case in this guide only, not other models.

 First on our list is the Argon Neo case.
 This is one of the more stylish, and better passively cooled cases on this list.
 It has access to all the ports and is small and lightweight.
 It works with HATs, CSI/DSI modules, and looks quite sleek while doing so.
 This case has little to no tradeoffs, and that’s why it tops our list.

 Pimoroni is a very popular brand when it comes to Raspberry Pi 4 accessories.
 This is why the Pibow Coupe 4 is so popular among Raspberry Pi 4 owners.
 For people who prioritize ease of access, the Pibow Coupe 4 is an excellent choice.
-While it may not be the most protective looking thing in the world, it gets the job done quite well.
+While it may not be the most protective-looking thing in the world, it gets the job done quite well.
 This is why we crown this case as the best barebones Raspberry Pi 4 case.

 For people who want easy access to all the GPIO pins, this Raspberry Pi case is a safe option.
 If you want to add a HAT on your Raspberry PI, the Pibow Coupe 4 makes things very accessible.
 It’s not completely sealed and leaves the GPIO pins untouched.
 There is enough room to run as many cables as possible in this case.
 This includes access to the camera and displays CSI ports.
 There are also a couple of color options available.